Kōta, Aichi: History

-Japanese Paleolithic period remains have been found in what is now Kōta, indicating settlement for many thousands of year.
+Japanese Paleolithic period remains have been found in what is now Kōta, indicating settlement for many thousands of years.
 Jōmon period and Kofun period remains are plentiful.
 The area was part of western Mikawa Province under the Ritsuryō system, and organized into shōen under the control of Ise Shrine or the Fujiwara clan in the Heian period.
 It became a center for the Ikkō-ikki movement in the Sengoku period.
 Much of the area was under the control of Okazaki Domain under the Edo period Tokugawa shogunate and prospered due to its production of roof tiles, sake, edible oils and its position on the Tōkaidō highway.
 With the early Meiji period establishment of the modern municipalities system, the area was organized into villages within Nukata District, Aichi Prefecture.
-Kōda Village (広田村) was formed on May 1, 1906 through the merger of three smaller hamlets.
-It changed the kanji spelling of its name to the present version on July 28, 1909 with the opening of a train station on the Tōkaidō Main Line.
+Kōda Village (広田村) was formed on May 1, 1906, through the merger of three smaller hamlets.
+It changed the kanji spelling of its name to the present version on July 28, 1909, with the opening of a train station on the Tōkaidō Main Line.
 The village was elevated to town status on April 1, 1952.
 On August 1, 1954, the town merged with former Toyosaka village from Hazu District, at which time it changed its transliteration from Kōda to Kōta.
 A new town hall was completed in 1985.